jdelgastat/RepData_PeerAssessment1/PA1_template.md

 ```

-##### 13 Panel plot containing a time series plot of the 5-minute interval and the average number of steps taken, averaged across all weekday days or weekend days
+##### 13 Panel plot containing a time series plot of the 5-minute interval and the average number of steps taken (averaged across all weekday days or weekend days).

 ```r
 actbyweekday <- subset(actbyday, subset = actbyday$day == "weekday")